emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 Using a VPN is an easy way to get around this problem — and for certain languages like Danish

-## Crash course in the science of comprehensible input
+## The science of comprehensible input

+This topic really deserves its own topic, so just think of this as a crash-course meant to get you familiar with where the idea of comprehensible input comes from and why we know it works.

 ### Stephen Krashen and the input hypothesis